top of page

 Storytelling, Creative Anxiety, and the Two Paths to Success

 If you want to be successful in life, there are basically two paths you can follow.
 One is the ambitious path where you push yourself: 'Work Hard, Play Hard'.
 The other is the introverted path where you pull success towards you: 'Be Like Water', to quote Bruce Lee.
 Both require hard work to reach.
 Yet only the latter brings you the kind of peace that heals and prevents depression and burnout, and alleviates creative anxieties.
 Let's explore.
-Most people that fall into a (crea
+Qi Gong and Kung Fu Are Always Rec

 Kralingen